jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/3_1-CreateAnAzureServiceInTheMobileAppDroid.md

 ```

 > **About the Code**
+>
 > `Task AuthenticateUser()` calls `LoginAsync` requesting a login using Facebook.
 The `"happyxamdevs"` parameter is the name of the URL scheme that we registered in the Facebook App's **ALLOWED EXTERNAL REDIRECT URLS** settings
+>
 > `[assembly: Xamarin.Forms.Dependency(typeof(HappyXamDevs.Droid.Services.AzureService))]` is the [Xamarin.Forms dependency service](https://docs.microsoft.com/xamarin/xamarin-forms/app-fundamentals/dependency-service/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn).
 This is a way to create a platform-specific implementation and access them from the Xamarin.Forms project.
 This registers a Android implementation for `IAzureService`.

 ## 3. Configure the Android Manifest

-`AuthenticateUser()` will launch a WebView that redirects to the Facebook login page were we will enter our Facebook credentials.
-To automatically return to the app after logging in, the app needs to register a **URL scheme** that it can handle, similar to how mail apps can handle `mailto://<email>` URLs.
+`AuthenticateUser()` will launch a WebView that redirects to the Facebook login page where we enter our Facebook credentials.
+To automatically return to the app after logging in, the app needs to register a **URL scheme** that it can handle (similar to how mail apps can handle `mailto://<email>` URLs).
 Apps can register custom URLs with the Android OS, so that when a web view loads these URLs, it is redirected to your app to handle.

 We configured **Allowed external redirect URLs** in the Azure Function App as the return URL.
 We now need to configure our Android app to be able to handle this URL.
 This configuration is done in `HappyXamDevs.Android` > `Properties` > `AndroidManifest.xml`.